 Plastic-Free July is primarily aimed at the damaging scourge of single-use plastics and looks to teach people about ways to live with less or no single-use plastics in their lives.

 Plastic-Free July covers both reusable and truly biodegradable items as they can be reused, and implemented to reduce plastic waste that will otherwise hang around for hundreds of years.

-The theme of this month has been conceptualised in with the goal of educating people on the dangers of single use plastics for humans, animals, and ultimately, the entire ecosystem of our planet
+The theme of this month has been conceptualised with the goal of educating people on the dangers of single-use plastics for humans, animals, and ultimately, the entire ecosystem of our planet

 There are some very simple ways we can get involved and play our part.